Endpoint Agent FAQ

 Q: Can I filter or choose data that is recorded?

 A: Yes, data is only recorded for domains you configure, on networks you specify.
 When reviewing data, to filter results shown, users can search for samples based on a variety of metadata captured related to the machine, user, destination, etc.

 Q. How long is data stored?

-A. Endpoint data is available for up to 90 days via reports and dashboards, and for 30 days via the API.
+A. Endpoint data is available for up to 90 days in the dashboards, and for 30 days via the API.

 Q: Can samples be purged?

-A: No, there is currently no ability to purge data from the ThousandEyes service.
+A: There is currently no ability to purge data from the ThousandEyes service.

 Q: Is data encrypted?

 A: Yes.
 Data encrypted during transit to ThousandEyes using HTTPS.

 Q: How is Endpoint Agent data kept private?